 Insurance implications of a weather-related accident

-In no-fault states, each party’s own personal injury protection (PIP) coverage would be used for injuries.
-If you were at-fault for injuring someone else and that party’s PIP limits are exceeded, then your bodily injury liability coverages could be claimed against.
+In no-fault states, each party’s personal injury protection (PIP) coverage would be used for injuries.
+If you were at fault for injuring someone else and that party’s PIP limits are exceeded, your bodily injury liability coverages could be claimed against.

 After paying your deductible, your car insurance company should pay the remainder of the repair costs.
-Or, your insurer may find that the car is a total loss and pay you actual cash value for the vehicle, minus your deductible amount.
+Or, your insurer may find that the car is a total loss and pay you the actual cash value for the vehicle minus your deductible amount.

-Typically, if you’re the one who lost control – even if it were due to a weather-related condition like black ice – you’ll be found at-fault by insurance companies for the accident.
-This means your rates could rise due to a surcharge at your next renewal.
+Typically, if you’re the one who lost control – even if it were due to a weather-related condition like black ice – you’ll be found at fault by insurance companies for the accident.
+Your rates could rise due to a surcharge at your next renewal.